5 Points to Keep in Mind When Choosing a Print Graphic Designer

 Here are some of the things you need to understand as you work with a graphic designer on your print marketing projects.

-When photos are shot at a low resolution, for example, 72 dpi (dots per inch), as they often are with smartphones, they have fewer dots of ink so that when they are enlarged or printed, they become fuzzy and blurry.
+When photos are shot at a low resolution, for example, 72 dpi (dots per inch), they have fewer dots of ink so that when they are enlarged or printed, they become fuzzy and blurry.
 For print purposes, photos need to be 300 dpi at a minimum and sometimes higher if they are to be used in a large format.
-Clients often supply photos in low-resolution format.
+Clients often supply photos in low-resolution format because they aren’t aware of how this could ruin their project.
 If you’ve sent a designer an image from your website or off your phone, they should get back to you and let you know that unless there is a high-resolution version of the image somewhere, they won’t be able to use it in your printed piece.

 There’s a language barrier between computers and the printing process when it comes to colors.
 Computers talk in RGB; printers in CMYK.
 While RGB is correct for a computer screen, CMYK is required for print because it is a process that creates richer, deeper colors on the page.
 Your graphic artist must check to make sure all images are converted to CMYK.
 Typically, printers will check files and kick back any that include RGB images, but issues like this obviously slow a project down, as changes must be made before a job is placed on the press.

 Your graphic designer should supply a final proof of your project before it goes to the printer.
 It is your last chance to catch a mistake.
-Your graphic designer should review it to make sure that all the instructions embedded in the file have worked or that they didn’t forget to mark a trim or to fix a photo that was RGB.
-The graphic designer should also be looking for issues like bad line breaks and copy that is inadvertently obscured by art or art obscured by copy.
+Your graphic designer should review it to make sure that all the instructions embedded in the file have worked or that they didn’t forget to mark a trim or fix a photo that was RGB.
+They should also be looking for issues like bad line breaks and copy that is inadvertently obscured by art or art obscured by copy.
 As a client, you should also review the proof, using multiple readers and reviewers if possible.
-They could include:
+This could be:

 Let us know if you have questions about designing your printed marketing pieces.
 Our staff has decades of experience in graphic design for print and can give you the advice and direction you need.
-Give us a call.
+Give us a call or comment below.